 What Amount of Drugs is Considered Trafficking in Oklahoma?

-The weight of illegal drugs that qualifies as trafficking in Oklahoma varies depending on the type of controlled dangerous substance (CDS).
-Marijuana is measured in pounds, while drugs such as heroin and cocaine are measured in grams.
+The minimum drug thresholds that qualify as trafficking in Oklahoma varies depending on the type of controlled dangerous substance (CDS).
+Marijuana is measured in pounds, while drugs such as heroin, cocaine, methamphetamine, and fentanyl are measured in grams.

 What is Aggravated Trafficking in Oklahoma?